Q. How often do you hold your auctions?

 Q. What is a Buyer's Premium?

 Ans.
 A number of years ago major art and antique auction firms started using a Buyer's Premium (BP) as a method to compensate the auctioneer and as a method to transfer some or all of the transaction costs of holding an auction to the buyer.
 Over the past few years BPs have been used in real estate auctions.
 A BP should be perceived by the buyer more like a sales tax than an impediment to their bid.
 In active/aggressive bidding the buyers will not consider the BP and it will be added to the high bid price to determine the gross contract or purchase price and can be part of any financing program being offered.
 When a BP is collected it will be used to provide all or part of the commission compensation provided to Paul A. Lynn & Associates, LLC and any other associate members of the team for their commission and/or compensation.
-The amount of the BP is negotiable and will be part of the discussion outlined in the Special Report and proposal.
+The payments may also be set up with a part of the compensation coming from a commission charged to the Seller and a portion from the BP.
+The commission rate and amount of the BP is negotiable and will be part of the discussion outlined in the Special Report and proposal.

 Q. Where do you advertise and how do you find buyers?